Multi-manifold Attention for Vision Transformers: Experimental Results

-All experiments were run with a fixed batch size of $128$ and for $200$ epochs for CIFAR-10 and CIFAR-100 and $300$ epochs for T-ImageNet.
-For CIFAR-10 and CIFAR-100, the input images were of size $32\times 32$ pixels, while for T-ImageNet, the input images were of size $64\times 64$ pixels.
-The AdamW optimizer~\cite{Author23} was used with a weight decay of $0.01$, a base learning rate of $5e^{-4}$ and a cosine learning rate scheduler that adjusts the learning rate during training~\cite{Author24}.
-A warmup of 10 epochs was applied by increasing gradually the learning rate from 0 to the initial value of the cosine learning rate scheduler~\cite{Author25}.
-Label smoothing~\cite{Author22} with a probability $\epsilon=0.1$ was applied during training, where the true label is considered to have a probability of $1-\epsilon$ and the probability $\epsilon$ is shared between the other classes.
-Moreover, a kernel of size $1\times1$ was utilized in the 2D convolutional layer that fuses the distance maps.
+All experiments were run with a fixed batch size of $128$ and for $200$ epochs for C-10 and C-100 and $300$ epochs for T-ImageNet and ImageNet.
+For fair comparison, the implementation of \cite{Author1} was used for the experiments on C-10, C-100 and T-ImageNet and the implementation of \cite{Author57} was used for the experiments on ImageNet and ADE20K.
+As a result, the AdamW optimizer \cite{Author23} was used with a weight decay of $0.01$, a base learning rate of $5e^{-4}$ and a cosine learning rate scheduler that adjusts the learning rate during training \cite{Author24}.
+A warmup of 10 epochs was applied by increasing gradually the learning rate from 0 to the initial value of the cosine learning rate scheduler \cite{Author25}.
+Label smoothing \cite{Author22} with a probability $\epsilon=0.1$ was applied during training, where the true label is considered to have a probability of $1-\epsilon$ and the probability $\epsilon$ is shared between the other classes.
+For data augmentation, Auto-Augment \cite{Author26} was adopted to transform the training data with adaptive learnable transformations, such as shift, rotation, and color jittering.
+Moreover, the Mixup strategy \cite{Author27} was used to generate weighted combinations of random sample pairs from the training images.

-For data augmentation, Auto-Augment~\cite{Author26} was adopted to transform the training data with adaptive learnable transformations, such as shift, rotation, and color jittering.
-Moreover, the Mixup strategy~\cite{Author27} was used to generate weighted combinations of random sample pairs from the training images.
-The code for the proposed MMA and all tested ViT variants was implemented using the PyTorch framework.
+Finally, the projection size for the covariance matrices $s$ was set to 4, the 3D convolution layer for the computation of the weight matrix had a kernel of size $1\times1\times1$ and the LeakyRELU function had a negative slope of 0.1.
+The code was implemented in PyTorch and all tested transformers with and without the proposed MMA were trained from scratch on a PC with 2 Nvidia 3090Ti gpus for fair comparison.